EamonnCarson/cs184-GPU-accelerated-raytracing/docs/index.md

 There are a couple algorithmic differences though.

-First, since kernels cannot communicate between eachother, adaptive sampling was axed, since that would require that we do sequential processing of each sample.
+First, since kernels cannot communicate between each other, adaptive sampling was axed, since that would require that we do sequential processing of each sample.
 Technically since our final product parallelizes by pixel this could be achieved, but our goal was to have one kernel per traced ray which would render this strategy impossible, so we did not implement adaptive sampling.

-Second, we decided not to use russian roulette because we felt that it would be ineffective.
+Second, we decided not to use Russian roulette because we felt that it would be ineffective.
 With kernels since they run in parallel (generally with single-instruction-multiple-data SIMD) the runtime of the kernel is going to be the runtime of the longest kernel in the same batch.
 Russian roulette is effective because it allows you to short-circuit some computations while still keeping your estimator of the amount of light unbiased.

 In our case since the length of a set of runs is dictated by the length of the longest run, short-circuiting does not reduce the runtime as much. we felt that keeping the branching factor down by not including short-circuiting would probably lead to more efficient code than implementing short-circuiting.

 ### Why OpenCL?
 Among the suggested options for this project was implementing GPU-accelerated ray-tracing using the NVIDIA OptiX library; however, we decided that we wanted our ray-tracer to be truly cross platform so instead we decided to implement the ray-tracer in OpenCL.

 Overall we were able to mostly achieve our goal, and got our program to compile properly on Ubuntu and Windows.
-We did not make this program OSX compatible, becuase we learned after starting that OSX had deprecated OpenCL in favor of Metal and OSX was being obtuse in general.
+We did not make this program OSX compatible, because we learned after starting that OSX had deprecated OpenCL in favor of Metal and OSX was being obtuse in general.

 ### Overall approach

 ![parallelization diagram](images/parallelization_diagram.jpg "A single ray must be traced sequentially, but two different rays can be traced in parallel")

-The basic concept that makes GPU ray-tracing a good idea is that ray-tracing is an *embarassingly parallel* task.
+The basic concept that makes GPU ray-tracing a good idea is that ray-tracing is an *embarrassingly parallel* task.
 What this means is that the computation of each ray is independent from the computation of any other ray, which means that we can parallelize the computation.
 With an 8-core CPU this means that you can compute the contributions of 8 rays in parallel, which yields an 8x speedup (ignoring overhead) compared to running the computation naively on a single core.
 However, on a GPU we can have over a hundred "cores" running the same ray-tracing operation, and receive a proportional speedup (again ignoring overhead).